progrium/duplex/README.md

 // rpc setup using gob
 ```

-While that alone is somehow already revolutionary for RPC protocols, it also has a bi-directional peer model, letting either side of the connection call or provide invocable service methods.
-This means implementations are both client and server, so you never have to worry about only having a client or only having a server library in your language.
+While that alone is somehow already revolutionary for RPC protocols, it also combines client and server into a peer object, letting either side of the connection call or provide invocable service methods.
+This means you never have to worry about only having a client or only having a server library in your language.
 It also allows for flexible connection topologies (server connecting to clients), callbacks, and plugin architectures.

 ```python
 # server with methods connects to client